-Each number in the sequence is the sum of the two numbers that precede it.
-So, the sequence goes: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on.
-The mathematical equation describing it is Xn+2= Xn+1 + Xn
+The Fibonacci sequence is a series of numbers in which each number is the sum of the two that precede it.
+Starting at 0 and 1, the sequence looks like this: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on forever.
+The Fibonacci sequence can be described using a mathematical equation: Xn+2= Xn+1 + Xn

 Only in the 19th century did historians come up with the nickname Fibonacci (roughly meaning, "son of the Bonacci clan"), to distinguish the mathematician from another famous Leonardo of Pisa, Devlin said.
-[Large Numbers that Define the Universe]

 "It's been around forever," Devlin told Live Science.

 In one place in the book, Leonardo of Pisa introduces the sequence with a problem involving rabbits.
 The problem goes as follows: Start with a male and a female rabbit.
 After a month, they mature and produce a litter with another male and female rabbit.
 A month later, those rabbits reproduce and out comes — you guessed it — another male and female, who also can mate after a month.
 (Ignore the wildly improbable biology here.)
 After a year, how many rabbits would you have?

 "Liber Abaci" first introduced the sequence to the Western world.
 But after a few scant paragraphs on breeding rabbits, Leonardo of Pisa never mentioned the sequence again.
 In fact, it was mostly forgotten until the 19th century, when mathematicians worked out more about the sequence's mathematical properties.
 In 1877, French mathematician Édouard Lucas officially named the rabbit problem "the Fibonacci sequence," Devlin said.

-The golden ratio does seem to capture some types of plant growth, Devlin said.
+The golden ratio manages to capture some types of plant growth, Devlin said.
 For instance, the spiral arrangement of leaves or petals on some plants follows the golden ratio.
 Pinecones exhibit a golden spiral, as do the seeds in a sunflower, according to "Phyllotaxis: A Systemic Study in Plant Morphogenesis" (Cambridge University Press, 1994).
 But there are just as many plants that do not follow this rule.

 "It's not 'God's only rule' for growing things, let's put it that way," Devlin said.

+Perhaps the most famous example of all, the seashell known as the nautilus, does not in fact grow new cells according to the Fibonacci sequence, he added.
 When people start to draw connections to the human body, art and architecture, links to the Fibonacci sequence go from tenuous to downright fictional.

 "It would take a large book to document all the misinformation about the golden ratio, much of which is simply the repetition of the same errors by different authors," George Markowsky, a mathematician who was then at the University of Maine, wrote in a 1992 paper in the College Mathematics Journal.

-Much of this misinformation can be attributed to an 1855 book by the German psychologist Adolf Zeising.
+Much of this misinformation can be attributed to an 1855 book by the German psychologist Adolf Zeising called "Aesthetic Research."
 Zeising claimed the proportions of the human body were based on the golden ratio.
-The golden ratio sprouted "golden rectangles," "golden triangles" and all sorts of theories about where these iconic dimensions crop up.
+In subsequent years, the golden ratio sprouted "golden rectangles," "golden triangles" and all sorts of theories about where these iconic dimensions crop up.

 "We're good pattern recognizers.
 We can see a pattern regardless of whether it's there or not," Devlin said.
 "It's all just wishful thinking."